-Exactly the same problem regarding gauge-invariance presents itself in the case of Eq.
-(14).
+Exactly the same problem regarding gauge-invariance presents itself in the case of

+Eq.
+(110).
 The exponential shift property does not bring $\nabla \theta$ inside the square-root and hence not inside the integral defining $\vec{A}t(q, p)$.
 Therefore Eq.
-(14) does not admit gauge-invariance, since there is no way to transfer the addition of a gradient to $A{cl}(t, x)$ from inside the square-root to a phase factor outside the square-root multiplying ψ .
+(110) does not admit gauge-invariance, since there is no way to transfer the addition of a gradient to $A{cl}(t, x)$ from inside the square-root to a phase factor outside the square-root multiplying ψ .

 We ask: Is there a generalization of the theory of interactions which will preserve gauge invariance in the presence of the square-root operator?
-One could consider a change of variables in the arguments of the exponential of the Fourier transform that involve $\nabla \theta(x)$, however in this case one leaves behind Fourier transforms and moves into the realm of Fourier Integral Operators.26 This is a very interesting possibility, but involves complicated inversion formulas and we seek to remain in the context of Fourier-transforms.
+One could consider a change of variables in the arguments of the exponential of the Fourier transform that involve $\nabla \theta(x)$, however in this case one leaves behind Fourier transforms and moves into the realm of Fourier Integral Operators [29].
+This is a very interesting possibility, but involves complicated inversion formulas and we seek to remain in the context of Fourier-transforms.

-Many considerations of the square-root equation in the presence of interactions involving minimal coupling have been noted in the literature.27 Many articles are critical of the square-root equation because Lorentz invariance is lost in the presence of external fields assuming that minimal coupling is the correct way to introduce interactions.
-As we have shown above, minimal coupling in the context of the square-root Klein-Gordon operator is inconsistent with gauge-invariance.
-Hence the premise stated^{#1} without proof in Ref.
-[11] is inconsistent and the conclusions drawn may be true or false.
-I shall show in the next section that the conclusion of Ref.
-[11] is false.

-Therefore, the question of the Lorentz invariance of the square-root Klein Gordon operator in the presence of interactions is no longer an open problem.
-There exists a representation that is both Lorentz-invariant and gauge-invariant.
-A method of treating interactions that reduces in the limit of local Hamiltonians to minimal coupling was suggested to describe the Aharonov-Bohm effect28 and developed extensively by S. Mandelstam.29 This representation of interactions can be traced back to earlier work by H. Weyl30 and the introduction of imaginary non-integrable phases.31 This representation uses non-integrable phases which have the property that mixed partial derivatives no longer commute.
+Many considerations of the square-root equation in the presence of interactions involving minimal coupling have been noted in the literature [30].
+Many articles are critical of the square-root equation because Lorentz invariance is lost in the presence of external fields assuming that minimal coupling is the correct way to introduce interactions.
+As we have shown above, minimal coupling in the context of the square-root Klein-Gordon operator is inconsistent with local gauge-invariance and the representation of the square-root operator on products of functions using the convolution theorem of Fourier transforms.
+There exists a representation of interactions in the presence of the square-root Klein-Gordon operator that is both Lorentz-invariant and gauge-invariant.
+A method of treating interactions that reduces in the limit of local Hamiltonians to minimal coupling was suggested to describe the Aharonov-Bohm effect [31] and developed extensively by S. Mandelstam [32].
+This representation of interactions can be traced back to earlier work by H. Weyl [33] and the introduction of imaginary non-integrable phases [34].
+Weyl struggled to distinguish "geometrical" properties from "phase-fields."
+He obviously had some intuition that the non-Riemannian geometry he was proposing should not strictly be applied to vectors and tensors, but to phases.
+He was lacking the necessary insight from quantum mechanics at that time to use imaginary phases and apply the results to matter fields.
+The Mandelstam representation of interactions uses non-integrable phases which have the property that mixed partial derivatives no longer commute.